T-Mads/Budget-Control-Sample/README.md

 # Budget Control within Azure
 Controlling costs within Azure can sometimes seem confusing which might lead to misunderstandings.
-This project aims to give a basic overview of the cost and budget structure within Azure as well as giving tools to control costs in a exact manner through alerts and ultimately shut down of resources.
+This project aims to give a basic overview of the cost and budget structure within Azure as well as giving tools to control costs in an exact manner through alerts and ultimately shut down of resources.

 ## Table of contents
 - [Budget Control](#budget-control)